cvs-health/android-compose-accessibility-techniques/doc/components/LinksInlineWithText.md

 The goal is to make TalkBack announce inline links with the "Links available..." action message and display the TalkBack menu's Links menu.
 Switch Access should allow the entire text block to be selected, then display a modal menu of links.
 Inline links should also be focusable and selectable from the keyboard.

 Two approaches to creating links inline with text are using native Compose components and using a View interop approach.
-While using View interop is more keyboard accessible at the time of writing, neither approach works well.
+While using View interop is more keyboard accessible at the time of writing, neither approach works well nor is particularly testable.

 Given these accessibility shortcomings, prefer using standalone links to links inline with text at this time.